pa2si/salsa-calendar/README.md

-v 0.1.12
+v 0.1.13

 that's new:

-- implementation of edgestore image host
-- successfully submit form fields to prisma database inlcuding imageUrl
+- search option in all events page implemented.

 to dos:

-- replace datepicker with date and time picker

 - order of about and Nav Links change when logged in
-- create an event
 - show my events
-- cloudinary?
 - filter buttons
 - toast for login

 done:

+- edgestore image hoster integrated for image uploading
 - Sidebar with login option
 - create Event route with submit form
 - Calendar